mozilla-services/heka/docs/source/config/encoders/eslogstashv0.rst

     "Hostname", and "Fields" (where "Fields" causes the inclusion of any and all dynamically specified message fields.
 Defaults to including all of the supported message fields.
-- timestamp (string):
-    Format to use for timestamps in generated ES documents.
-Defaults to "2006-01-02T15:04:05.000Z".
 - es_index_from_timestamp (bool):
     When generating the index name use the timestamp from the message instead of the current time.
 Defaults to false.